www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 > 3. Complete the test part on MNIST.
 > 4. Experiments on smallNORB as in paper is about to be casted.

 Any questions and comments to the code and the original algorithms are welcomed!!!
-My email: zhangsuofei at njupe.edu.cn
+My email: zhangsuofei at njupt.edu.cn

 ## Requirements
 - Python >= 3.4